 But, she concluded,

 “I have to think there is a God — or I have no hope of finding Jack again.”

 Fr.
-Leonard had been friendly with Jackie’s step-uncle, W. S. Lewis, in the 1920s.
+Leonard had befriended Jackie’s step-uncle, W. S. Lewis, in the 1920s.
 Lewis recommended Jackie meet him on a trip to Ireland in 1950.
-She was a 21-year-old socialite.
-Fr.
-Leonard was a scholarly 73-year-old semi-retired priest.
+She, a 21-year-old socialite, he, a scholarly 73-year-old semi-retired priest.

 Fr.
 Leonard met Jackie and her step-brother, Hugh Auchincloss, at the airport and escorted them around Ireland, according to Irish Central.

 Jackie Kennedy and Fr.
-Joseph Leonard met only one other time –when she was First Lady, traveling with her husband to Ireland.
+Joseph Leonard met only one other time – when she, as First Lady, traveled with her husband to Ireland.

 She corresponded with him until he died in Dublin in 1964 at the age of 87.

-He became almost a father figure: “It’s so good in a way to write all this down and get it off your chest – because I never do really talk about it with anyone – but poor you has to read it!”
+Their correspondence grew into almost a father-daughter relationship.
+“It’s so good in a way to write all this down and get it off your chest – because I never do really talk about it with anyone – but poor you has to read it!” she wrote.